Bencabe/pdsnd_github/README.md

 In this project you can explore the bikeshare data from Chicago, New York or Washington

 ### Files used
 Four files are used in this project.
-Three containing the raw date of each of the three cities you can explore and one containing a python script
+Three containing the raw data of each of the three cities you can explore and one containing a python script
 *chicago.csv*
 *new_york_city.csv*
 *washington.csv*